Heyimlulu/The-Eye/README.md

 A simple webpage displaying an eye looking at you :O (recreated from one of the fake website on [Welcome to the Game 2](https://store.steampowered.com/app/720250/Welcome_to_the_Game_II/))

-I also added a small secret for the website after doing a combination of keys on your keyboard.
+I also added a small secret on the website after doing a combination of keys on your keyboard.

 ## Languages used